Choosing a light industrial CNC plasma table

 Tips to make sure you get the best entry level CNC plasma table for your shop.

-I’ve seen the market for “entry level” plasma tables grow rather dramatically in the last 15 years and I’m often asked for tips from people looking to buy one for their shop.
+I’ve seen the market for entry level CNC plasma tables grow rather dramatically in the last 15 years and I’m often asked for tips from people looking to buy an entry level table for their shop.
 It seems this growth is driven by the fact that home hobbyists, professional artists, hot rod gearheads, welding job shops, and construction companies now realize they can design and make their own parts.

-These tables - using an off the shelf personal computer or laptop, combined with relatively small, low cost stepper motor or servo drive packages - are available from dozens of manufacturers.
-Normally, the table arrives disassembled in a crate and with the help of common hand tools, takes only a few hours to put together.
-I equate the difficulty to that of assembling a gas grill from a big box store; it’s relatively easy.
+These entry level CNC plasma tables - using an off the shelf personal computer or laptop, combined with relatively small, low cost stepper motor or servo drive packages - are available from dozens of manufacturers.
+Normally, the table arrives disassembled in a crate and with the help of common hand tools and takes only a few hours to put together.
+I equate the difficulty of assembling a CNC plasma table like this to that of assembling a gas grill from a big box store; it’s relatively easy.

-As far as tips and pointers, here's what I can offer:
+As far as tips and pointers when purchasing an entry level CNC plasma table, here's what I can offer:

 Type of plasma

 Air plasma systems, like our Powermax® systems, are nearly always used because this is the most economical option for an entry level CNC table.
 Make sure the plasma you buy has a “blowback” start (nearly all newer systems do) rather than a high frequency start, which will interfere with the PC based machine control and electronics.

 When choosing the type of plasma, first determine the thickness of metal you want to cut and the amount of cutting you need to do.